Relo02/Drone-optimal-trajectory/README.md

 # Test if the drone is capable to initiate the takeoff service
 commander takeoff

+# In a new terminal execute the running container
+docker-conpose exec px4-sim bash

 # In a new terminal, check if the depth camera topics are available in gazebo
 gz topic -l
 ```